 As of the date of this proxy statement, the initial shareholders of DHC have agreed to vote any Ordinary Shares owned by them in favor of the Adjournment Proposal.
-As of the date hereof, the initial shareholders and officers of DHC own 20.0% of the issued and outstanding Ordinary Shares and have not purchased any public shares, but may do so at any time.
-As a result, in addition to the initial shareholders and officers of DHC, approval of the Adjournment Proposal will require the affirmative vote of at least 11,604,403 Ordinary Shares held by public shareholders (or approximately 37.50% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, and the affirmative vote of at least 1,934,069 Ordinary Shares held by public shareholders (or approximately 6.3% of the Class A Ordinary Shares) if only such shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes.
+As of the date hereof, the initial shareholders and officers of DHC own 62.9% of the issued and outstanding Ordinary Shares and have not purchased any public shares, but may do so at any time.
+As a result, approval of the Adjournment Proposal will not require the affirmative vote of any Ordinary Shares held by public shareholders.